openalpr/openalpr/doc/source/web_server.rst

 As depicted in the diagram above, the OpenALPR agent reads a video stream from your IP camera, processes it, and uploads plate metadata to the OpenALPR cloud.
 The agent also stores all of the plate images on a rolling buffer in its hard drive.

 There is a constant stream of data flowing between the camera and the agent as well as between the agent and the cloud.
+The data sent to the cloud is relatively low-bandwidth because it contains text metadata describing the license plates, and not the images.
 When you log into the OpenALPR Cloud web portal to view your data, that information is retrieved on-demand.
 OpenALPR Cloud does not store your plate images, these are downloaded directly from the agent when you select a plate to view.

 Web Server Installation